-Cost flexibility.
 When you outsource work, you only pay for the services you need.
 If you’re a startup, you may not have enough bookkeeping or accounting work to require full-time help.
 You can protect your capital by outsourcing those services and only paying for the work you need.
 As your business grows, you can expand your services.

-Expert advice and service.
 As you likely know, talent can mean the difference between survival and failure as a startup.
 If you can recruit smart, experienced, innovative people, you can get a leg up on the competition.

 Unfortunately, you may not have the budget to hire an experienced, skilled accountant or even bookkeeper on a full-time basis.
 However, outsourcing gives you access to high-level financial talent without straining your budget.
 You only pay for the work you need and you share your accountant with other clients.
 That helps you get expert advice at a fraction of the cost.